 Pumping is the primary model input parameter that causes changes in hydraulic heads.
 If there are large errors in prescribing the timing and location of pumping, then those errors will inevitably be transmitted into the model as either incorrect hydrogeologic unit properties or as misfits to measured hydraulic heads.
-Because of the paramount importance of historical pumping to development of groundwater models, considerable resources were focused on using available data to develop as good a historical pumping record as possible given the available data.
+Because of the paramount importance of historical pumping to development of groundwater models, considerable resources were focused on using available data to develop as good a historical pumping record as possible.
 To maximize the utility of our resources, we prioritized our data searches with regard to location and time.
-For location, our emphasis was primarily on Groundwater Management Area 12 and secondarily on groundwater management areas 11 and 13.
-For time, our emphasis was primarily on post-1980 and secondarily on pre-1980.
+For location, we primarily emphasized Groundwater Management Area 12 and secondarily emphasized Groundwater Management Area 13.
+For time, we primarily emphasized post-1980 and secondarily emphasized pre-1980.

-Vertical hydraulic conductivity is among the important hydrogeologic unit properties that control-cross formational flow between hydrogeologic units.
+Vertical hydraulic conductivity is among the important properties that control cross-formational flow between hydrogeologic units.
 Vertical hydraulic conductivity is, however, also among the most difficult to measure at the scale required for regional groundwater models.
 A lack of field measurements often makes vertical hydraulic conductivity one of the least constrained parameters during model calibration.
-To help constrain spatial variability in the vertical hydraulic conductivity values across the model domain, we guided the model calibration by using two information sources.
+To help constrain spatial variability in the vertical hydraulic conductivity values across the model domain, we guided the model calibration using two information sources.
 First, we used equations that account for the depth of burial on vertical hydraulic conductivity based on geomechanical considerations.
-Second, we used vertical hydraulic conductivity values for different hydrogeological units utilized by previous groundwater models.
+Second, we used vertical hydraulic conductivity values for different hydrogeologic units utilized by previous groundwater models.

 Specific storage is the primary hydrogeologic unit property that determines how much water will be released by a confined aquifer in response to a decline in hydraulic head.
 Field measurements of specific storage values are limited because they require the successful execution of aquifer pumping tests that include at least one observation well.
 Moreover, the representativeness of the specific storage value calculated from an aquifer pumping test is affected by the length and vertical placement of screened intervals for both the pumping well and observation well.
-To help overcome the limitations of the sparseness of specific storage values, we used a peer-reviewed and field-verified relationship for estimating specific storage that has been used in several regional groundwater models, including groundwater availability models of Texas aquifers.
+To help overcome the limitations of the sparseness of specific storage that has been used a peer-reviewed and field-verified relationship for estimating specific storage that has been used in several regional groundwater models, including groundwater availability models of Texas aquifers.

 A potentially useful indicator of the spatial variability in hydrogeologic unit parameters are vertical profiles of sand and clay sequences interpreted from geophysical logs.
 When analyzed collectively over large areas, maps of sand and clay thicknesses and/or percentages can be used as indicators of the relative transmissivity of a formation.
-During model development, we did not have access to a database of sand and clay picks to assist with our understanding of the spatial variability in hydrogeologic unit properties.
-To help guide our development of hydrogeologic unit properties, we regularly consulted two sources of information.
-One source was maps of sand thickness available from hydrogeological studies, including several published by the TWDB and the Bureau of Economic Geology.
-Another source was hydrogeologic unit properties used by groundwater models previously developed for hydrogeological units of interest.
+During model development, we consulted the BRACs database of sand and clay picks and maps of sand thickness available from hydrogeologic studies, including several published by the TWDB and the Bureau of Economic Geology.
+Another source was hydrogeologic unit properties used by groundwater models previously developed for the hydrogeologic units of interest.
+However, we were not able to fuse these different data sources into a consistent set of information that had the resolution and coverage needed to generate a reliable set of indicators that could be used quantitively to constrain hydraulic conductivity values.
+Rather, the different data sources were used piecemeal and qualitatively to guide the application of pilot points for parameterizing the hydraulic conductivity fields.